Please make use of the information provided on 800score to find Prep resources, including:

 On December 07, 83 out of 100 questions

 There’s a pretty big range.
-The average score nationwide on the LSAT is 151.
+The average score nationwide on the GMAT is 151.
 If you are applying to prestigious schools like Harvard, Yale, or Columbia, you will need a top score, say, between 170 and 175.
 Those scores are really good – to get a 175, you can only miss a few questions on the test.
-But the good news is that there are a number of schools in the top 50 national rankings where a lot of different LSAT scores can get you in.
-To get into a top 10 law school, you need a 167-173 or so.
+But the good news is that there are a number of schools in the top 50 national rankings where a lot of different GMAT scores can get you in.
+To get into a top 10 business school, you need a 167-173 or so.
 To get into a school like UCLA or Washington University (a top 25 school), you need a score in the 163-169 range.
 Once you cross the 160 mark, you can get into the top 50 schools.
 You should think about what kinds of schools you want to go to and what area of the country you want to be in.
 Do a little research on the particular school you want to attend.
 But, as a general rule, once you cross the 160 line, you’re in good shape, and if you can get up to around 165-166, you’re in great shape.

 Try to register at least six weeks before the test to avoid a late fee.
 If you register early, you are more likely to get your first choice of test center.
 Call to register: (215) 968-1001